-1. Pre-existing Amorous Relationships Between Supervisors and Subordinate Employees

-The University recognizes that an amorous relationship may exist prior to the time an individual is assigned to a supervisor.
+1. Pre-existing Amorous Relationships Between Supervisors and Subordinate Employees The University recognizes that an amorous relationship may exist prior to the time an individual is assigned to a supervisor.
 Supervisory, decision-making, oversight, evaluative or advisory relationships for someone with whom there exists or previously has existed an amorous relationship is unacceptable unless effective steps have been taken to eliminate any potential conflict of interest in accordance with this policy.
-The current or prior existence of such a relationship must be disclosed by the employee in a position of authority prior to accepting supervision of the subordinate employee to the EEO/ADA and Title IX Compliance Office and/or the Human Resources Office and/or the Human Resources Office and the immediate supervisor, the relevant managers will determine whether the conflict of interest can be eliminated through termination of the situation of authority.
+The current or prior existence of such a relationship must be disclosed by the employee in a position of authority prior to accepting supervision of the subordinate employee to the EEO/ADA and Title IX Compliance Office and/or the Human Resources Office and immediate supervisor.
+Working with the EEO/ADA and Title IX Compliance Office and/or the Human Resources Office and the immediate supervisor, the relevant managers will determine whether the conflict of interest can be eliminated through termination of the situation of authority.
 The final determination will be at the sole discretion of the relevant dean or vice president.